SIRIUS: Identifying Metal-poor Stars Enriched by a Single Supernova in a Dwarf Galaxy Cosmological Zoom-in Simulation Resolving Individual Massive Stars: Introduction

 Estimates of the fractions of mono-enriched stars as a function of the metallicity could help us identify such stars. \citet{Hartwig2023} applied machine learning to estimate the number of SNe contributed to the chemical abundances of previously observed EMP stars.
 They found that 31.8\% of 462 EMP stars are mono-enriched, and that the mono-enriched fraction decreases toward higher metallicity.
 However, the machine-learning approach relies on the predicted nucleosynthetic yields as well as the observed data, both of which can carry large uncertainties.
 Numerical simulations with detailed treatment of metal dilution provide a complimentary approach, and can estimate the mono-enriched fraction more directly.

-Galaxy simulations that can resolve individual stars (star-by-star simulations) could be used for this purpose \citep[e.g.,][]{Emerick2018, Hu2019, Lahen2020, Gutcke2021, Hirai2021, Deng2024, Brauer2024, Hirashima2024}.
+Galaxy simulations that can resolve individual stars (star-by-star simulations) could be used for this purpose \citep[e.g.,][]{Emerick2018, Hu2019, Lahen2020, Gutcke2021, Hirai2021, Calura2022, Calura2024, Brauer2024, Deng2024, Hirashima2024}.
 Contrary to the simple stellar population (SSP) approximation that is often used, which adopts the initial mass function (IMF) integrated yields \citep[e.g.,][]{Revaz2009, Okamoto2010, Hirai2015, Hirai2017a, Hirai2018, Hirai2019, Escala2018, Agertz2020}, star-by-star simulations can trace the ejecta of individual SNe.
 For example, \citet{Brauer2024} identified that the metallicity floor enriched by Population III SNe is, on average, [O/H] = $-4.0$, using their star-by-star simulation of high-$z$ galaxies.

-The purpose of this Letter is to estimate the mono-enriched fraction of stars using our star-by-star cosmological zoom-in simulation of a dwarf galaxy.
+The purpose of this Letter is to estimate the mono-enriched fraction of stars using our {dwarf galaxy} cosmological zoom-in simulation {resolving individual massive stars}.
 As an initial step to estimate this fraction, we focus on a dwarf galaxy with a simple chemical-enrichment history.
 The simulation adopts the model developed for Simulations Resolving Individual Stars (SIRIUS) project \citep{Hirai2021, Fujii2021b, Fujii2021a, Fujii2022a, Fujii2022b, Fujii2024}.

 This Letter is arranged as follows.
 Section \ref{sec:method} describes an updated stellar mass-assignment model.
 Section \ref{sec:results} shows the distributions and fractions of stars enriched by a single SN (mono-enriched) and those that are enriched by multiple SNe (multi-enriched).
 Section \ref{sec:discussion} compares our results with those from \citet{Hartwig2023}.